VeritasSoftware/NotificationService/README.md

 data & error get published to the streams.

+So, the variables in your component are notified and updated with the latest data or error.

-And, the local variables are updated which in turn re-renders the markup.
+This in turn re-renders the markup.

 **component.ts**